 You can also view YouTube videos prepared by the Family Law Self-Help Center.
 Topics include Divorce and Custody Cases in Alaska, and Hearing and Trial Preparation for Family Law Cases.

+Finally, you can find more tips for handling your own divorce in Alaska.
 If you need legal advice from a professional, you should contact an experienced family law attorney in your area.